theowenyoung/archive-actionsflow/packages/actionsflow-trigger-slack/README.md

 # `@actionsflow/trigger-slack`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [slack](https://slack.com/) trigger. `slack` trigger is triggered when new messages of slack channel are detected.
+This is a [slack](https://slack.com/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow). `slack` trigger is triggered when new messages of slack channel are detected.

 > This is an official trigger, you don't need to install it manually.